 What is GIS

-GIS or geospatial information systems is a software that teaches the ability to analyze and create representations of data.
-The GIS industry is projected to grow to 25.6 Billion dollars by 2030.
-If you want more information about this booming industry, check out this article about why the GIS industry is growing so fast.
-This means there will be more entry level GIS jobs open for filling and the demand for GIS trained employees will increase.
+Geographic Information Systems (GIS) is a system that’s used to collect, analyze, and create digital map displays.
+The GIS industry is projected to grow to $25.6B by 2030.
+The factors that are fueling GIS industry growth are due to more data, more computing power, and more analysis needs.
+This means there will be more entry level GIS careers open for filling and the demand for GIS trained employees will increase.
 GIS is a unique skill to learn because it easily translates across industries, and once mastered the applications are endless.
 Environmental scientists use GIS to create 3D maps that tracks and predicts the spread of pollution in an area.
 GPS technicians collect field data on city potholes.
 While GIS analysts use GIS to predict a fires path and safely evacuate a neighborhood before the fire gets close.
 These are just a few examples of how GIS is used to collect, analyze, and display data for critical decisions.

 GIS Analyst job descriptions